 How do you capture this energy in your school or library?
 How do you pick the right manga for your physical and digital collections to best represent its diverse range of genres while satisfying demand?
 This will mostly depend on what your readers are interested in, but also on how much you know about manga to make informed recommendations beyond the most popular titles.

-Manga is a comics format that covers every genre you can think of, for readers of all ages and interests.
+Manga is a medium that covers every genre you can think of, for readers of all ages and interests.
 The most popular manga are initially published in Japan where cultural differences can make finding “age-appropriate” titles more challenging, so understanding manga’s specific categories, and how “Amerimanga” may differ, is a critical first step to building a strong collection.

 The two most popular categories primarily serve middle grade and young adult readers.